Utilities - UTDBP3081

 - Connections to Services - Connections to existing institutional and departmental utility services may be made only by Physical Plant personnel.
 Requests for connections must be submitted on a Work Request form (see Exhibit G2) using the procedure "Request for Services," as outlined in this section.

 The electrical energy distributed at UTD has a variety of characteristics which are based on the intended application.
 Care must be exercised by personnel to ensure electrical sources and outlets are used only for the intended purpose.
 Failure to do so may lead to equipment damage, "burnt-out" fuses, actuation of tripping devices such as circuit breakers, and possible physical harm to the individual operating the equipment.

-The Physical Plant is responsible for adjusting, balancing and repairing building heating and cooling systems.
-This can become difficult when individuals adjust room thermostats which have been preset at 68°F during the heating season and 76°F during the cooling season.
+Facilities Management is responsible for adjusting, balancing and repairing building heating and cooling systems.
+This can become difficult when individuals adjust room thermostats that have been preset.
 Individual adjustments upset the flow and balance of air throughout a building which, in turn, causes uncomfortable changes in other building areas.
 This cycle magnifies until the entire building comfort conditioning system is out of balance, causing discomfort to occupants and wasted energy.

-If a heating or cooling problem is discovered, it should be reported to the CDAS Operator at Ext.
+If a heating or cooling problem is discovered, it should be reported to the EMS Operator at Ext.
 2147.

-All water used by UTD is purchased from the City of Richardson.
-The systems employed to distribute water are carefully designed to avoid contamination and the Physical Plant is responsible for safeguarding and maintaining this system as it affects the University.
-Therefore, all personnel and departments using water resources must refrain from activities which could contaminate the water supply.
+All water used by UTD is purchased from the City of Richardson or City of Dallas.
+The systems employed to distribute water are carefully designed to avoid contamination, and Facilities Management is responsible for safeguarding and maintaining this system as it affects the University.
+Therefore, all personnel and departments using water resources must refrain from activities that could contaminate the water supply.

-Report problems with the water system or supply to the Work Control Supervisor (Ext.
+Report problems with the water system or supply to the FM Work Order Center (Ext.
 2177).